internetarchive/openlibrary/.github/ISSUE_TEMPLATE/question_discussion_template.md

 ---
-name: Question/Disucssion
+name: Question/Discussion
 about: Propose a question or discussion point
 title: ''
-labels: "Type: Question/Discussion, State: Backlogged, Needs: Triage"
+labels: ["Type: Question/Discussion", "State: Backlogged", "Needs: Triage"]
 assignees: ''
 ---

 <!-- In one to two sentences, state your question or state you discussion point. -->